 Extremly fast, (mostly) lossless JPEG transformations

-jpegtran-cffi is a Python package for fast JPEG transformations.
-Compared to other, more general purpose image processing libraries like wand-py or PIL/Pillow, transformations are generally more than twice as fast (see Benchmarks).
-In addition, all operations except for scaling are lossless, since the image is not being re-compressed in the process.
+A Python package for blazingly fast JPEG transformations.
+Compared to other, more general purpose image processing libraries like wand-py or PIL/Pillow, the performance gain can, depending on the transformation, be somewhere in the range of 150% to 500% (see Benchmarks).
+In addition to that, all operations except for scaling are lossless, since the image is not being re-compressed in the process.
 This is due to the fact that all transformation operations work directly with the JPEG data.

-This is achieved by using multiple C routines from the Enlightenment project’s epeg library (for scaling) and jpegtran from the Independent JPEG Group’s libjpeg library (for all other operations).
-These routines are called from Python through the CFFI module, i.e. no external processes are launched.
+This is achieved by using multiple C routines from Carsten Haitzler’s epeg (scaling) and jpegtran from the Independent JPEG Group’s libjpeg library (for all other operations).
+These routines are called from Python through the CFFI library, i.e. no external commands are launched via subprocess.